kientn123/colorizr-gem/README.md

 ### Installation
 Download the zip file [here](https://github.com/kientn123/colorizr-gem/archive/master.zip).

-Unzip it, and on terminal, go to the folder where that contains file colorizr-0.0.1.gem.
+Unzip it, and on terminal, go to the folder which contains colorizr-0.0.1.gem.
 Then install it with gem command

 `gem install colorizr-0.0.1.gem`